e0kra/otpmanager/README.md

 ## Features
 - Manage your OTP codes (create or remove)
-- Import OTP from FreeOTP
+- Import OTP from FreeOTP (token.xml)

 ## Install and run